-As of December 2022, the District and its cooperators have completed 28 natural systems projects, which have restored approximately 5,200 acres of coastal habitats for Charlotte Harbor.
-The District and its partners have
+As of 2024, the District and its cooperators have completed 30 natural systems projects, which have restored over 5,300 acres of coastal habitats for Charlotte Harbor.
+The District and its partners have completed 13 water quality projects treating approximately 153 square miles of contributing area for the watershed.

-Sarasota Bay is designated as an Estuary of National Significance and a SWIM priority water body.
+Sarasota Bay is designated as an "Estuary of National Significance" and a SWIM priority water body.
 Like Charlotte Harbor, challenges to this 150-square-mile watershed include changes to coastal uplands, loss of wetlands, increases in nonnative plant species and water quality degradation from point and non-point source pollutants and more recently significant losses in seagrass habitat.

 From 2008 to 2018, seagrass acreage for Sarasota Bay remained relatively consistent.
 However, in 2022, Sarasota Bay like its neighbors to the north and south, continued experiencing significant declines, reducing seagrass acreage to a 15-year low.
-Despite these losses, seagrass acreage remains above 1988 totals.
-Field verification has proven some areas are starting to recolonize but are too sparse to be included during aerial imagery mapping.
-The next mapping cycle will be in 2024.
+Despite these losses, seagrass